finkegabriel/finkegabriel.github.io/README.md

 https://github.com/finkegabriel <br />
 https://finkegabriel.com

-# Favorite things to work on
+# Favorite things to do

 Been doing some ML (Machine Learning) with Yolov3 recently. 🦀 💻 🐬 🐘 <br />
 Hiking ⛰